gattaanu/Movie_Recommendation_System/README.md

 ## Model
+The model used for the movie recommendation system  is a content-based filtering model.
+It utilizes the cosine similarity function to calculate the similarity between the features of the movies and recommends movies with the highest similarity scores to the user.
+The features used in the model include movie titles, genres, and descriptions which are transformed into feature vectors using the TF-IDF vectorizer.

 ## Overview
 The movies are recommended based on the content of the movie you entered or selected.
 The main parameters that are considered for the recommendations are the genre, director, and top 3 casts.
 The details of the movies, such as title, genre, runtime, rating, poster, casts, etc., are fetched from TMDB.
 The reviews of each individual movie given by the users are "web-scraped" from the IMDB website with the help of beautifulsoup4, and the reviews are subjected to sentiment analysis, where the model predicts whether the review is positive or negative.